Overview

 Intelligent, sustainable, and cost-effective

-Hueck Solar Energy GmbH (HSE, limited liability company under German law) has a new key component for CSP.
-The patented solution makes it possible to easily configure and cost-effectively scale CSP plants.
+The company Hueck Solar Energy (HSE) has a new key component for CSP.
+The patented solution enables easy configuration and extremely cost-effective scaling of CSP plants.

 HSE’s patented receiver is the incandescent component at the top of the solar power plant’s tower.
 The receiver transfers the heat from concentrated solar radiation to the air flowing inside.